learn-co-students/phase_2_project_chicago-sf-seattle-ds-082420/README.md

 This will be your first of several modeling projects.

-<u>For this project, your goal is to build a model that provides inferential insights into real-world housing data.</u>
+<ins>For this project, your goal is to build a model that provides inferential insights into real-world housing data.</ins>

 ## BACKGROUND